 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

-1. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise
+1. The CA SHALL confirm that the requested Domain Name(s) are within the Enterprise

 RA’s verified Domain Namespace.

-2. If the certificate request includes a Subject name of a type other than a Fully-Qualified Domain Name, the CA SHALL confirm that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
+2. If the certificate request includes a Subject name of a type other than a Domain Name, the CA SHALL confirm that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
 For example, the CA SHALL NOT issue a Certificate containing the Subject name “XYZ Co.” on the authority of Enterprise RA “ABC Co.”, unless the two companies are affiliated (see Section 3.2) or “ABC Co.” is the agent of “XYZ Co”.
-This requirement applies regardless of whether the accompanying requested Subject FQDN falls within the Domain Namespace of ABC Co.’s Registered Domain Name.
+This requirement applies regardless of whether the accompanying requested Subject Domain Name falls within the Domain Namespace of ABC Co.’s Registered Domain Name.

 The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA.